 Allegany Arts Association Collaborative Arts Program uses their grant funding to produce free or low cost art classes for children and adults in Allegany County by collaborating with local libraries, art centers, churches, schools and recreational centers to host classes and events provided by regional artists and performers.

-Angelica Community Radio is presenting Shake on the Lake’s 2019 touring production of Shakespeare’s “As You Like It” at the Angelica Park Circle, performed free for the local audience.
+Angelica Community Radio is presenting Shake on the Lake’s 2020 touring production of Shakespeare’s “Othello” at the Angelica Park Circle, performed free for the local audience.

 Citizens for a Better Cassadaga will feature local musicians in the Cassadaga Lakes Summer Concert Series which takes place on a floating stage at Cassadaga Beach.

-Cuba Circulating Library will offer arts programming based on the theme, “Build a Better Community Through Art” - art, music and dance classes as well as various performances featuring music, puppets, and folk tales for children.
+Cuba Circulating Library will offer arts programming based on the theme, “Imagine Your Story Through Art” - music and puppet performances as well as art including basketry, braided rugs, fiber art, and even sea glass macrame will be offered.

-David Howe Public Library will present 10 interesting and culturally significant performances in the Nancy Howe Auditorium.
-From a variety of musicians to ballet and a portrayal of Mark Twain to a children’s performer, there is something for everyone.
+David A. Howe Public Library will present 10 interesting and culturally significant performances in the Nancy Howe Auditorium.
+From a variety of musicians to Bollywood dance and a one man show, featuring the talented Mike Randall, acting as more than 25 characters from Charles Dicken's A Christmas Carol.
+A year of dynamic and exciting programming to be sure!

-The Fluvanna Public Library will present two special performances during the course of their summer reading program; one featuring music, the other, magic and puppetry.
+The Fluvanna Public Library will present programming for both children and adults during the course of their summer reading program; featuring opportunities for creative writing, and a musical performance.

 Fountain Art Center’s program “Artists Among Us” is a revolving art program that uses traditional and non-traditional venues throughout Allegany County to bring the work of qualified artists and themed art exhibits to the public by establishing host sites, and coaching artists in individual or workshop settings, on how to present their work professionally, prepare exhibit packages and artist statements, and maximize their exposure by sharing their work in a lecture, workshop or classroom format.